Addiction Treatment Center for Teens

 Now that you’ve realized your teen may have an issue with both substance abuse and struggling with their mental health, you’re probably thinking about treatment options.

-It can be tough to decide on the right treatment plan for your child that will focus on both mental health and addiction.
+It can be tough to decide on the appropriate treatment plan for your child that will focus on both mental health and addiction.
 Maybe the thought of your teen going to an addiction treatment center is too extreme, but this could actually be the perfect option for them.

-Going to an addiction treatment center, like Bricolage Behavioral Health, can ensure that they’re receiving dual-diagnosis treatment, which means both their substance abuse and mental health are being treated.
+Going to an addiction treatment center, like Bricolage Behavioral Health, can ensure they’re receiving dual-diagnosis treatment, which means both their substance abuse and mental health are being treated.

 But, having your child stay at an addiction treatment center for 24 hours a day for about 30 days still seems a bit extreme.
-How will they catch up on their schoolwork if they’re gone for that long?
-This is a valid concern that many parents have when deciding on the best treatment option for their child.
+How will they catch up on their schoolwork if they're going for that long?
+This is a valid concern many parents have when deciding on the best treatment option for their child.

 Treatment Options Offered at an Addiction Treatment Center